rayures/deluge/README.md

 - Dir strcuture changes on github and tag changes on docker hub
 - Some syntax changes
 - Added first run with debug for deluge-web

+**0.6**
+- Changed git source from git:deluge.org to github
+- removed selfsigned certs from image